codevibess/loki-local-passport/readme.md

 is a custom strategy that simplifies  authenticating with Passport using id and password.

-This strategy use persistent in-memory JavaScript Datastore - [LokiJS](https://www.npmjs.com/package/lokijs) instead of large NoSQL DB like a MongoDB what give for as amazing *performance*.
+This strategy use persistent in-memory JavaScript Datastore - [LokiJS](https://www.npmjs.com/package/lokijs) instead of large NoSQL DB like a MongoDB what give for us amazing *performance*.

 # Intro